SatyajitManna4/calculator1/README.md

 # calculator1
-this is the 2nd calculator project
+This is the 2nd calculator project
 <br>
 Author - Satyajit Manna.